atxwang/atxwang.github.io/_posts/reflections on year 1/brat.md

 ---
 even before the brat explosion, Charli xcx had become memeified as a (not quite) "main pop girl", a revered herald of a new kind of future pop unlistenable to all but a select group of rabid twink fans. this image of her is not false but instead incomplete.
 Charli's music is of course sassy and experimental, a mix of danceably ecstatic energy and metallic clanging, but also raw, confessional, bitter, self-loathing. at heart, Charli is as much of a sad girl as Phoebe Bridgers, she just cries in the club instead of at the funeral.

-unfiltered nature of the disavowed debut album *14* aside, Charli's earliest influences were post punk and new wave--Siouxsie Sioux, The Cure, etc.--the ur-examples of depression and angst with a driving groove. *True Romance* delivers something like 80's New Order's take on 90's cybergoth raves with driving synths and sawtooth bass. the lyrics throughout depict the desperate cling to a tumultuous relationship in which Charli seems to keep fucking up or falling victim to manipulation, Bizarre Love Triangle-style.
+unfiltered nature of the disavowed debut album *14* aside, Charli's earliest influences were post punk and new wave--Siouxsie Sioux, The Cure, etc.--the ur-examples of depression and angst with a driving groove. *True Romance* delivers something like 80's New Order's take on 90's cybergoth raves with driving synths and sawtooth bass. the lyrics throughout depict the desperate cling to a tumultuous relationship in which Charli seems to keep fucking up or falling victim to manipulation, Bizarre Love Triangle-style. she cheats,  he cheats, she lies, he lies, she can't resist crawling back and the cycle repeats.

 **cult classic but i still pop**